openmsupply/conforma-docs/docs/public/content/docs/Tutorial/Tutorial_pg5/index.md

     ![Company approval email](/docs/about/demo/42.png)

 ----------

-Now you you have approved that company registration application, log out of Alice's account and head back into your created applicant user account.
+Now you

-Then jump to section **5.
+Jump to section **5.
 Submitting a product registration application** of the tutorial to continue through the walkthrough.